 - Complete thorough research to identify any hidden costs that need to be included i.e. alteration costs, tips, late bar extension, hair and make-up trials etc

 - Compare your total estimated costs with your budget and go over it again and again making changes until the figures match

 Now that you’ve discussed and decided on all the basic elements of planning your wedding it’s time to start viewing wedding venues, attending wedding showcases and think about flowers, decor and outfits.
 How exciting!
 Allow yourselves plenty of time to plan these aspects of your wedding and try to enjoy the whole process – you’d be surprised at how quickly the time flies by.

-At Clayton Hotel Limerick we welcome every type of wedding.
-Our civil ceremony space is on the list of approved venues by the HSE and boasts wonderful views overlooking the river Shannon.
+At Clayton Hotel Limerick our civil ceremony space is on the list of approved venues by the HSE and boasts wonderful views overlooking the river Shannon.
 Our bespoke wedding packages range from €50 to €66 per person and all include a dedicated team of experienced wedding professionals to help you plan the perfect wedding.
 Get in touch to speak to a member of our wedding team to discuss your big day and see the glowing wedding reviews from our happy couples.